andreonyzko/andreonyzko/README.md

 <h1>👨🏻‍💻 André Luís Onyszko</h1>
 <p>
 Hi, my name is André, I'm 20 years old and I'm a Software Engineering student at UTFPR.
-I'm currently participating in the UOL Compass Scholarship training program.

 I usually say that video games, when I was still a child, captivated my passion for technology and opened the doors to the world of programming.
 As a teenager, I developed my first Discord bot through visual programming, which encouraged me to take my first web development course.
 From that moment on, I thought to myself: "This is what I want for my life!"
 So I enrolled at the Instituto Federal do Parana, where I completed technical high school in informatic.